jacobcantwell/amazon-lightsail-minecraft/README.md

 # Minecraft Server on Amazon LightSail

 This document will walk you through setting up a Minecraft Server on Amazon LightSail.
-Both Minecraft: Java Edition ~~and Minecraft: Bedrock Edition are documented below~~.

 ## Table of Contents